 »Fork a Github repository

-»Connect to GitHub
+»Connect Terraform Cloud to GitHub

 A new window will open asking you to authorize Terraform Cloud to use your GitHub account.
-Click the green "Authorize" button to connect Terraform Cloud to your GitHub account.
+Click the green Authorize button to connect Terraform Cloud to your GitHub account.

 For information about installing Terraform Cloud on GitHub, refer to the Terraform Documentation: Configuration-Free GitHub Usage.